Neuroinfection Laboratory

 Short description

-The research efforts of the team are focused on infectious diseases of the brain with an emphasis on processes of neuronal injury and brain tissue repair in bacterial meningitis and viral encephalitis models.
+The research efforts of the team are focused on infectious diseases of the brain, with an emphasis on processes inflammation, neuronal injury and brain tissue repair in bacterial meningitis and viral encephalitis models.
 An expertise of the group is the complementary work in vitro and – when necessary - in vivo disease models of CNS infections, assessment of parameters of brain inflammation and brain damage and the pre-clinical evaluation of molecular therapeutics.

 Further information